ipinfo/ruby/README.md

 ```

 ### HTTP libraries
 Ruby is notoriously known for having a lot of HTTP libraries.
-While `Net::HTTP` is a reasonable default, you can set your own if you need it.
+While `Net::HTTP` is a reasonable default, you can set any other that [Faraday supports](https://github.com/lostisland/faraday/tree/29feeb92e3413d38ffc1fd3a3479bb48a0915730#faraday) if you need it.

 ```
 IpinfoIo.http_adapter = :excon